zanderbraam/vitrify/README.md

 > As deep learning methods are becoming the front runner among machine learning techniques, the importance of
 > interpreting and understanding these methods grows.
 Deep neural networks are known for their highly competitive
-> prediction accuracies, but also infamously known for their ``black box'' properties when it comes to their decision
+> prediction accuracies, but also infamously known for their "black box" properties when it comes to their decision
 > making process.
 Tree-based models on the other end of the spectrum, are highly interpretable models, but lack the
 > predictive power with high dimensional data.
 The proposed solution of this thesis is to combine these two methods and
 > get the predictive accuracy from the complex learner, but also the explainability from the interpretable learner.